This guide provides the procedures for migrating home directories from File Servers to OneDrive for Business.

 - When prompted for credentials, enter your BitTitan credentials.
 You can set your BitTitan account credentials within this script (but these could then be seen by others who have access to the script).
 This will avoid being prompted to enter your BitTitan account credentials.

 - Once the script completes, launch MigrationWiz and enter one of your projects.
 You can then monitor the progress of the migration.

 - Remove access to the Source home directories.

 - Provide training on OneDrive For Business.

 Note: Once all home directory batches have been completed, and all file shares and other data have been migrated, the Source file server can be decommissioned.

 - Delete all the Azure blob containers that were created during the upload to Azure.

-- Note: This will prevent incurring post-migration Azure costs for these containers.
-Be careful to only delete the containers created by UploaderWiz; these will be names that match the home directories, and have a create date from the date of the upload.
+Note: This will prevent incurring post-migration Azure costs for these containers.
+Be careful to only delete the containers created by UploaderWiz; these will be names that match the home directories and have a create date from the date of the upload.